oracle-livelabs/database/in-memory-21c/joins-aggregations/joins-aggregations.md

     SQL>
     ```

-    Notice that we have told the optimizer that it can use invisible indexes and we just happen to have an index that can be used on the LINEORDER table.
+    Notice that we have told the optimizer that it can use invisible indexes and we have added an index hint that can be used on the LINEORDER table.
 This results in the optimizer choosing to perform a nested loops join by first accessing the DATE\_DIM table in-memory and then accessing the LINEORDER table through an index.
-The optimizer chooses this join, rather than a hash join, based on cost.
-This is another big advantage with Database In-Memory, the ability of the optimizer to choose the lowest cost methods to run queries with or without accessing object in-memory.
+In this example, the cost is lower to access the LINEORDER table in the IM column store, but we wanted to show you that it is possible for the optimizer to choose different join types when using in-memory.
+If you're adventerous you can edit the script and remove the index hint.
+Don't worry, this is your own environment so it won't affect anyone else.
+If you then run the query again you can compare the cost to accessing the data through the index with a nested loops join.
+The thing to remember is the ability of the optimizer to choose the lowest cost methods to run queries with or without accessing object(s) in-memory.

 6. Up until this point we have been focused on joins and how the IM column store can execute them incredibly efficiently.
 Let’s now turn our attention to more OLAP style “What If” queries.
 In this case our query examines the yearly profits from a specific region and manufacturer over our complete data set.